Hotel Suppliers reporter, Manon Martini sits down for a Q&A session with Mark Winn, Head of EV Strategy at SMS plc.

 The UK’s EV charging network is a critical infrastructure challenge and SMS is well-positioned to be at the forefront of solving this.
 Our aim is to help the government achieve its goal of having a minimum of 300,000 public EV chargers installed and operable by 2030.
 We are committed to being responsible for at least 10% of these.

 When it comes to EV charging, it isn’t a case of simply erecting a charging point.
 Our focus and expertise is on ensuring the right speed chargers are installed in the right locations.
 This will ensure that UK drivers can be confident that a current or future purchase of an EV vehicle will not lead to charger anxiety.
-Especially as the UK government will be banning the sale of petrol and diesel vehicles by 2030.”
+Especially as the UK government will be banning the sale of petrol and electric vehicles by 2030.”

 What variety of energy solutions do you offer the hotel industry?